 The 2002 Zimbabwe Population Census shows that the country has a young population with a third of its population aged between 10-24 years (adolescents and youth).
-These young people have continued to
+These young people have continued to face various sexual and reproductive health challenges related to their development despite some notable investments in addressing these challenges.

-Session 1: Defining the Adolescent Population and Sub Groups
+Session 1: Defining the adolescent population and subgroups